Johanna Moore: Awards and honours

 Moore was elected to the UCLA chapter of Phi Beta Kappa in 1980.
 She held an Office of Naval Research Fellowship from 1982 to 1985, and was an IBM Fellow from 1985 to 1987.
 She held a National Science Foundation National Young Investigator Award, from 1994 to 1999.
 She has been Chair of the Cognitive Science Society, and was President of the Association for Computational Linguistics in 2004.

 She is a Fellow of the British Computer Society.
 In 2003 she was elected a Fellow of the Royal Society of Edinburgh.

 Research projects

-Moore is carrying out a research project from June 2015 to May 2016 on Connected Digital Economy.
+From June 2015 to May 2016, Moore carried out a research project on Connected Digital Economy.

+In 2024, her most recent publications focus on the areas of Self-regulated learning.